phuchoang2603/sis-arxiv-vad-papers/content/papers/Towards Zero-Shot Anomaly Detection and Reasoning/index.md

 type: other
 categories:
 - Hybrid
-description: Introduces a specialist visual assistant, Anomaly-OV, leveraging an anomaly expert and visual token selection mechanism to improve zero-shot anomaly detection and reasoning, establishing new datasets and benchmarks in the domain.
+summary: Introduces a specialist visual assistant, Anomaly-OV, leveraging an anomaly expert and visual token selection mechanism to improve zero-shot anomaly detection and reasoning, establishing new datasets and benchmarks in the domain.